smifaye/smifaye.github.io/_notes/100 Public/Feed/future-proofing our content.md

 date : 01-07-2022
 ---

 Citizens Advice is currently [migrating from one CMS to another](cms-migration).
-As part of this work, I designed a new content model that enables Citizens Advice to deliver content across multiple platforms at once.
+As part of this work, I designed a new content model that enables Citizens Advice to deliver content across many platforms at once.

 ## What is a content model?
 A content model is a way to structure content within a CMS.
 It breaks down content into their component parts - for example, a table or design component.
 It gives you structure and organisation to your content.